abhim1509/llama-index/README.md

 # llama-index
-Basics of llama-index with custom QA prompt to remove out-of-context queries.
+Basics of llama-index with custom QA prompt addressing out-of-context queries.

 To run project:
 1. Download the project in local directory